iotdomain/iotdomain-standard/iotconnect-standard.md

 }
 ~~~

-The signature is created by creating the hash of the message content and encrypting it using the private key of the publisher of the message and encode the result in a base64 string.
-See more in the 'signing' section.
+The signature is the hash of the message content, encrypted using the private key of the publisher.
+The result is encoded in a base64 string.
+The received can verify the authenticity of the message by decrypting the signature using the publisher's public key, and comparing the resulting hash with the message hash.
+See more information in the 'signing' section.

 ## \$value: Publish Single 'no frills' Output Value

-The payload used with the '\$value' command is the straight information without metadata such as timestamp and signature.
+The payload used with the '\$value' command is the pure information as text, without any signature or other metadata.
+It is the only message without the json message and signature as described above.

 The \$value publication is the fallback that every publisher *MUST* publish.
 It is intended for interoperability with highly constrained devices or 3rd party software that do not support JSON parsing.
 The payload is therefore the straight value.

 Address:  **\{zone}/\{publisher}/\{node}/\$value/\{type}/\{instance}**

 Payload: Output value, converted to string.
-There is no message signature.
+There is no message JSON and no signature.

 Example:
 ~~~
-zone-1/openzwave/6/\$value/temperature/0: 20.6
+zone-1/openzwave/6/\$value/temperature/0: "20.6"
 ~~~

 ## \$latest: Publish Latest Output With Metadata

-The \$latest publication indicates the publisher provides the latest known value of the output including metadata such as the timestamp.
+The \$latest publication contains the latest known value of the output including metadata such as the unit and timestamp.
 The value is represented as a string.
 Binary data is converted to base64.

 This is the recommended publication publishing updates to single value sensors.
 See also the \$event publication for multiple values that are related.

 Address:  **\{zone}/\{publisher}/\{node}/\$latest/\{type}/\{instance}**